indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

 Inmate records contain information relating to a person who has been convicted of a crime and incarcerated in state prison, county jail, or city jail.
-Generally, these records contain details including:
+Generally, these records contain some or all of the following details:

 • Full name and middle initial